surfsoft/ClipperRaceTracker/README.md

 It uses the service above to display the current race position of your selected boat.

 I can, on request, supply a kit comprising a pre-flashed ESP8266 together with a NeoPixel 8x8 matrix and connecting wires.
-You'll need to assemble these items, (instructions provided) connect a USB 3 power supply (not provided).
+You'll need to assemble these items, (instructions provided) and connect a USB 3 power supply (not provided).
 Optionally you can add a case and/or a LiPo battery for mains-free use (the USB charger charges the LiPo when both are plugged in).

 Once it is all powered up all you have to do is configure it: